GoodGameRuler/safetyculture-takehome/README.md

     | sample.json
 ```

-Follows the same structure.
+The overall

-Although the Makefile adds the following:
+However, the Makefile introduces the following:
-- While E2E were not implemented I did create a program, and these can be implemented using simple in and out files in the `tests` folder
+- **E2E Tests:** While E2E were not implemented I did create a program, and these can be tested using simple in and out files in the `tests` folder.
-- The program is built using the `Makefile` the default `make` rule does this and runs tests as well.
+- **Building:** The program is built using the `Makefile` the default `make` rule does this and runs tests as well.

 ## Methods
 > I experimented with a total of three methods before coming to the conclusion.
 In chronological order I present my methods.